andersonfernandes/andersonfernandes.dev/_posts/nvim-101.md

 vim.g.mapleader = ' '
 ```

-With this piece of code we are setting some global configs like enabling line numnbers to be shown, configuring indentation and setting the mapleader to `<space>` (I will explain more about it in the remaps section).
+With this piece of code we are setting some global configs like enabling line numnbers to be shown, configuring indentation and setting the mapleader to `<space>`.

 Now we need to source the `set.lua` file into the root `init.lua` creating the file `lua/custom/init.lua`: